KoreJosh/Fraud-Analysis/README.md

 ![](https://github.com/KoreJosh/Fraudulent-Transactions-Analysis/blob/main/fraud1.png)

 The data, haven been saved as an excel document was open using Microsoft Excel and transformed using power query.

 ![](https://github.com/KoreJosh/Fraudulent-Transactions-Analysis/blob/main/fraud0.png)

 Using conditional formatting the time of transaction was sorted into 'Moring', 'Afternoon', "Evening', 'Night'.
 Duplicated values and nulls values were deleted .
 The date columns were duplicated twice to generate the month and year varibles separetely.
+Checked if the data columns were in the right type (date was in the datetime format, transaction type is in the string fprmat, transacton amount in the number format)

 # Dashboard Overview
 ![](https://github.com/KoreJosh/Fraudulent-Transactions-Analysis/blob/main/Fraud.png)

 The Fraud Transaction Dashboard visualizes data related to fraudulent transactions across various dimensions, including transaction type, merchant, location, and time.
 The dashboard components are as follows:

 - Fraudulent Transactions by Merchant: